cryptohariseldon/univ4-hook-fifo/README.md

 # UNI-v4 Continuum Integration

-This repository contains the smart contracts for integrating Uniswap V4 with Continuum's cryptographic sequencing layer to prevent frontrunning and MEV extraction.
+This repository contains the smart contracts and relayer service for integrating Uniswap V4 with Continuum's cryptographic sequencing layer to prevent frontrunning and MEV extraction.

 ## Overview